 The SRC runs the only dedicated volunteering service at the university.
-GU Volunteering have developed a valuable network of partnerships throughout the city, including social enterprises, charities, community projects and council departments to offer you a broad range of credible volunteering opportunities.
+SRC Volunteering have developed a valuable network of partnerships throughout the city, including social enterprises, charities, community projects and council departments to offer you a broad range of credible volunteering opportunities.

 Each of these partners have been visited on site to ensure quality and confidence.
 But partnerships change over time, and as the needs of the city and our students change, they adapt.
 They offer short and long-term volunteering, on or off-campus, intensive or relaxed, one-to-one or in groups.
 All of their volunteering opportunities fit neatly into 12 nifty categories:

 - Sports & Activities

 - Befriending & Mentoring

 - Environment

 - Children & Young People

 - Community Development

 - Refugees & Asylum Seekers

 - Charity Shops

 - Public Health

 - Student Media

 - International

 - One-Off Volunteering

-If you're unsure, need advice or can't find what you're looking for, the GU Volunteering team are
+If you're unsure, need advice or can't find what you're looking for, the SRC Volunteering team

-on hand to support you online, in person and at events.
+are on hand to support you online, in person and at events.
 Volunteering is great fun.
 It makes a real difference to the lives of people and their communities, and has a bunch of great benefits for the volunteers too.
-But don't just take our word for it, here are some examples of happy GU volunteers:
+But don't just take our word for it, here are some examples of happy SRC volunteers:

 ALEX - ENVIRONMENTAL TASK FORCE (GUETF)

 "If you're thinking about it, go and do it!
 You'll meet lots of lovely people, have a great time and may even find a new hobby you really enjoy!"

-GUETF is a GUSRC led initiative which began in 2018.
+GUETF is an SRC-led initiative which began in 2018.
 It runs in partnership with community charity, FORK and Glasgow City Council's Community Safety Glasgow.
 This opportunity is growing and growing.

-CHARLOTTE - REFUWEEGEE

-"Working with Refuweegee has introduced me to the realities of many other people in Glasgow."

-"Do it, give it a try and see how you feel about it!"

-Refuweegee are an incredible community volunteering provider.
-GU Volunteering's link with this amazing charity, supporting asylum seekers and refugees coming to Glasgow, is going from strength to strength.
+CATHERINE - VOLUNTEER TUTOR ORGANISATION

+"The volunteer community at VTO is very friendly and welcoming, which makes volunteering an even more enjoyable experience."

+The Volunteer Tutors Organisation (VTO) is a charity which provides support for children and young people from disadvantaged backgrounds who experience difficulties with their education.
+Volunteers provide one-to-one tutoring support to children, to help them improve academically, gain confidence, and engage more with their education.